kirsten4ester/GranadaTrivia/README.md

 Answer: first.
 It had two mosques, the Alhambra being one of the largest.
 Pic: Alhambra

 The coast of Granada is called Costa Tropical.
-Name it’s 3 main municipalities:
+Name its main municipalities:
 = Almuñécar, Salobreña, Motril
 Pic: Almuñécar